 What can I do with leftover beef liver?

-If you pan sear or sauté liver and have some leftover.
+If you pan sear or sauté liver in beef tallow and have some leftover.
 Use it as the base of a pate!
 Don’t be too shy to explore flavors and mix and match what you like.
 Say you sautéed liver with onion, garlic, and parsley, even though those aren’t a traditional combination for pate it would still be great!

 Feel free to divide a pate recipe in half or thirds to accommodate the amount of liver you have leftover.